 Tip: One strategy to avoid broker charges (administration or brokerage) on an off-market share transfer, is that the owner of the shares can request that the broker remove the shareholding from broker (CHESS) sponsorship and revert the shareholding to issuer sponsorship.
 The investor or fund can then do an off-market transfer using the standard form.
 This step however does lengthen the transfer process.

-What would the proposed ban mean, if it ever became law?
+What would the proposed ban mean, if it had ever became law?

 If the off-market share transfer ban had become law, then be mindful that if any SMSF trustee was considering transferring personally held Australian shares into their self-managed super fund, then the ban would effectively preclude such a transaction.
-If the proposed rules ever become law, where SMSFs sell or buy assets from a related party (typically a SMSF member/trustee), the sale/buy process needs to take place through an underlying market.
+If the proposed rules had ever become law, where SMSFs sell or buy assets from a related party (typically a SMSF member/trustee), the sale/buy process would need to take place through an underlying market.
 Further, for asset transfers of allowable assets where an underlying market doesn’t exist, the sale/purchase price must be made at a price determined by a qualified independent valuer.

 Currently shares and other listed securities can be transferred to a SMSF, and from a SMSF, without using a broker, and simply by filling in a standard form.
-If the ban is put into place at some later date, these types of share transfers will need to be done via a broker, and SMSFs may even be forced to sell the shares on the open market.
+If the ban had been put into place at some later date, these types of share transfers would need to be done via a broker, and SMSFs may have even be forced to sell the shares on the open market.